Lachlan Croker: 2022

 In round 15 of the 2022 NRL season, Croker scored two tries for Manly and kicked a 40/20 in the clubs loss against North Queensland.
 Manly had led the match 26-12 with seven minutes remaining but were defeated 28-26.

 Croker played 23 games for Manly throughout the year as the club finished 11th and missed out on the finals.

 2023

 Croker played 23 games for Manly in the 2023 NRL season as the club finished 12th on the table and missed the finals.

 2024

 Croker played 16 games for Manly in the 2024 NRL season as they finished 7th on the table and qualified for the finals.
 Manly would be eliminated in the second week of the finals by the Sydney Roosters.

 2025

 Croker was limited to just four games with Manly in the 2025 NRL season as the club finished 10th on the table.
+On 1 December 2025, Croker announced his medical retirement from the NRL due to concussions.
+The Sea Eagles confirmed that Croker would stay on as the coach for the teams SG Ball squad.